Skip to main content

 How Do Doctors Diagnose Tinnitus?

-To diagnose tinnitus, your doctor or audiologist will rely on the symptoms you report and will also know what questions to ask to understand your symptoms better.
-Each description and answer can provide clues to other issues you may be experiencing.
+Your doctor or audiologist will rely on the symptoms you report and also know what questions to ask to better understand your symptoms.
+Each description and answer can provide clues to diagnose tinnitus and other issues you may be experiencing.

 Your doctor will also seek to determine the cause of your tinnitus, which may or may not be detectable.
-To start, you will undergo an examination of your head, neck, and ears and also discuss your past medical history.
-From there, different tests may follow, including hearing tests in a soundproof room or imaging tests, such as an MRI or CT scan.
+To start, you will undergo an examination of your head, neck, and ears, and you will also discuss your past medical history.
+Different tests may follow from there, including hearing tests in a soundproof room or imaging tests, such as an MRI or CT scan.

 What is the Best Way to Treat Tinnitus?

-Once your doctor provides a diagnosis of tinnitus, there are a few different treatments available.
+Once your doctor provides a diagnosis of tinnitus, a few different treatments are available.
 Below are four of the best ways to treat tinnitus today.

 Sound Masking Devices